 Cosmic Kids Yoga

-Another free YouTube favorite, these videos will get your kids moving to be their strongest, bravest, silliest, smartest, bestest selves.
+Another free YouTube favorite, these videos will get your kids moving to be their strongest, bravest, silliest, smartest selves.
 Over 14 million kids each month are dancing, stretching, running, jumping, deep breathing, and wiggling with GoNoodle.
+They also usually teach a lesson, like this one does with shapes.
 Have your kids check out some of their top dance videos… and parents join in the fun!

 Neighborhood Scavenger Hunt